Body dysmorphic disorder

 - Have friends or family commented on your mood or behavior?

-- Do you have any relatives who've been diagnosed with a mental illness?
+- Do you have any relatives who've been diagnosed with a mental health condition?

 - What do you hope to gain from treatment?